Dataflow architecture

 Dataflow architecture is a dataflow-based computer architecture that directly contrasts the traditional von Neumann architecture or control flow architecture.
 Dataflow architectures have no program counter, in concept: the executability and execution of instructions is solely determined based on the availability of input arguments to the instructions, so that the order of instruction execution may be hard to predict.

 Although no commercially successful general-purpose computer hardware has used a dataflow architecture, it has been successfully implemented in specialized hardware such as in digital signal processing, network routing, graphics processing, telemetry, and more recently in data warehousing, and artificial intelligence (as: polymorphic dataflow Convolution Engine, structure-driven, dataflow scheduling).
 It is also very relevant in many software architectures today including database engine designs and parallel computing frameworks.

 Synchronous dataflow architectures tune to match the workload presented by real-time data path applications such as wire speed packet forwarding.
 Dataflow architectures that are deterministic in nature enable programmers to manage complex tasks such as processor load balancing, synchronization and accesses to common resources.

 Meanwhile, there is a clash of terminology, since the term dataflow is used for a subarea of parallel programming: for dataflow programming.

 History

+An early precursor to streaming and dataflow concepts was IBM's Harvest (7950), built for the NSA in 1962, which processed continuous streams of data operands directly through dedicated logical and lookup pipelines rather than traditional instruction cycles.

 Hardware architectures for dataflow was a major topic in computer architecture research in the 1970s and early 1980s.
 Jack Dennis of MIT pioneered the field of static dataflow architectures while the Manchester Dataflow Machine and MIT Tagged Token architecture were major projects in dynamic dataflow.

 The research, however, never overcame the problems related to: